HansenSven/1SvenHansen/README.md

 ## Software Developer and Student

-🔭 In my free time I'm currently working on [Onlisted]

 🌱 I’m currently working with C#, .NET 6, TypeScript/JavaScript, Angular/React and Microservices

 🤔 I also have experience with native and hybrid mobile app development